 The emotion your feeling when you look at that photo of your “best breakfast ever” will fade very quickly after moving on to the next Instagram post.
 Think about how your day would be if every time you round the corner to get your keys, take the laundry into your bedroom, make a sandwich or do the dishes is right there, a photograph that brings up that great emotion once again.

-I have been in a lot of homes and there are almost always four bare walls with nothing on them.
+I have been in a lot of homes, and there are almost always four bare walls with nothing on them.
 Why did we, as a society, become so negligent of our living spaces?
 Blank walls, for me, are stressful.
 They convey no emotion, intent or even style.
 Our lives are not a bland eggshell colored existence, our lives are intricate and convoluted.
-They have so many shades of every color existing simultaneously in every minute of every day, fighting for our attention.
+Our lives have so many shades of color that exist simultaneously in every minute of every day, fighting for our attention.
 Why not set the rudder and take the direction we want by lining our lives with beauty and the exact things that make us happy, forcing the day into the kind of day we want it to be?
 I think that sounds like a good idea.
 I am glad I thought of it, lol.

 First off that tree is crazy.
 If you look close, there are little fingers all over the branches, almost like a cactus.